Disease & Vaccine Information

 Image source: CDC PHIL

 Individuals with chronic illnesses such as COPD, asthma, diabetes, and heart disease are at higher risk of acquiring pneumococcal disease and suffering from complications related to the disease.
-Further, inhaled medications (corticosteroids and anti-cholinergics) used to treat these medical conditions increases both the risk of invasive pneumococcal disease and the risk of complications and death from the illness.
+Additionally, the inhaled medications (corticosteroids and anti-cholinergic) used to treat these medical conditions increases both the risk of invasive pneumococcal disease and the risk of complications and death from the illness.

 • coexisting chronic conditions